salimwid/salimwid/README.md

 <hr>

-I am an aspiring data scientist with a total of 5+ years experience in operations, business development, marketing, prototyping and entrepreneurship in the technology sector across Asia, Europe and North America.
+I am an aspiring data scientist with a total of 5+ years experience in operations, prototyping, business development, marketing and entrepreneurship in the technology sector across Asia, Europe and North America.
 Combining my working experience with data analytics and models, I can bring business insights which can be translated to impactful actionable and strategy.

 🔭 I’m currently pursuing MSc Business Analytics at National University of Singapore (NUS) <br>
 🌱 I’m currently taking Deep Learning courses at FastAI<br>